 Library staff at distance centers provide guidance and direct students to writing resources.
 For more in-depth writing assistance visit the main campus Writing Center’s page.

 Note that writing tutors will not do the work for you, edit or correct your paper, or act as a proofreader or style-checker.
 Rather the tutor will help you learn how to revise, edit, and develop your own skills to correct patterns of error.

-Remote writing assistance is also available through Desire to Learn via the Net Tutor link on the D2L homepage.
+Remote writing assistance is also available via the Net Tutor link on the Brightspace homepage.